camaraproject/SimSwap/documentation/API_documentation/Check_sim_swap_API.md

 2 endpoints are defined in the SIM Swap API:

-- POST /sim-swap/v0/retrieve-date : a MSISDN is passed in the request, and the last SIM swap date is provided in the response
+- /sim-swap/v0/retrieve-date : a MSISDN is passed in the request, and the last SIM swap date is provided in the response
-- POST /sim-swap/v0/check : a MSISDN and a max age are passed in the request, and a boolean is provided in the response, telling whether the MSISDN has been 'swapped' to another SIM within the max age period.
+- /sim-swap/v0/check : a MSISDN and a max age are passed in the request, and a boolean is provided in the response, telling whether the MSISDN has been 'swapped' to another SIM within the max age period.

 **Authentication**